Advantage of pausing: parameter setting for quantum annealers: DISCUSSION

 A more dense problem is more likely to require a larger embedding, and larger vertex models will be needed to accommodate the extra connectivity.
 The more dense embedded problem will lead to frustrations and a higher rate of broken vertex models and discarded solutions.
-Larger and denser problems are in principle more difficult, but experimentally we find this secondary to the characteristics of the coefficients.
+Larger and denser problems are in principle more difficult, but in our demonstrations we find this secondary to the characteristics of the coefficients.
 This becomes clear when we consider the differences in $p_{success}$ or $T_S$ across ensembles.
 For example, as we can see in Fig.~\ref{fig:jf_optimal_all_problems}, the three GC ensembles have $p_{success}$ highest for the smallest ensemble ($n=12$), subsequently decreasing for the $n=14$ and $n=16$ cases.
-However, all three GC ensembles have higher $p_{success}$ than the BD-MST and INFO ones, even though they are the largest in size.
-The embedded size of the smallest GC instances is similar to the larger BD-MST ones, and the $n=14$ and $n=16$ upper range goes well beyond that of the BD-MST.
+However, all three GC ensembles have higher $p_{success}$ than the BD MST and INFO ones, even though they are the largest in size.
+The embedded size of the smallest GC instances is similar to the larger BD MST ones, and the $n=14$ and $n=16$ upper range goes well beyond that of the BD MST.
 This is even more pronounced for the INFO case, which has the smallest instances, and yet its $p_{success}$ is the lowest of the three problems.
-GC instances are typically denser than BD-MST ones, with average degree $5.1 \pm 0.3$ and little variability for different $n$, while BD-MST has average degree $4.6 \pm 0.3$.
+GC instances are typically denser than BD MST ones, with average degree $5.1 \pm 0.3$ and little variability for different $n$, while BD MST has average degree $4.6 \pm 0.3$.
 INFO instances have average degree $4.6 \pm 1$.